-sess basic characteristics of an unknown distribution such as skewness, tail behavior, number, location and shape of modes (Silverman, 1986).
-Nowadays, they play a major role in machine learning, classification and clustering.14 They are popular methods in crime literature for hotspot mapping and in seismology literature for seismic hazard estimation.
+Non-parametric density estimation methods have been initially used in the literature to assess basic characteristics of an unknown distribution such as skewness, tail behavior, number, location and shape of modes (Silverman, 1986).
+Nowadays, they play a major role in machine learning, classification and clustering.
+They are popular methods in crime literature for hotspot mapping and in seismology literature for seismic hazard estimation.
 They can also be used (like in this paper) as input for more sophisticated analysis.
 DiNardo et al. (1996) used kernel density estimation method to build counter-factual densities in order to study the effects of institutional and labor market factors on changes in the U.S. distribution of wages in the 80s.
 Kernel density estimation methods have also been extensively used in poverty analysis to measure poverty from grouped data (mean incomes of a small number of population quantiles) through the estimation of the underlying global income distribution (Sala-i-Martin, 2006; Minoiu and Reddy, 2014; Sala-i-Martin, 2002).